earthly/earthly/docs/cloud/earthly-ci.md

 Please note that we are aware of the following ongoing issues:

 * The logs of certain builds do not show up in the UI sometimes.
-If you run into this problem, please let us know and provide us with the URL of the page!
+This is sometimes due to an error not surfacing correctly (we're working on fixing this!).
+Oftentimes trying out the build locally via `earthly +pipeline-name` reveals the error.
+If this doesn't solve your issue, please let us know!
 * Creating an account, or logging in directly in the web UI is not yet available.
 Use the `earthly web` command instead.
 * GitHub only for now.
+If you are using GitLab, using [Earthly Satellite](./satellites.md) on top of GitLab CI is a great alternative.

 If you run into any issues please let us know either via [Slack](https://earthly.dev/slack), [GitHub issues](https://github.com/earthly/cloud-issues/issues) or by [emailing support](mailto:support+ci@earthly.dev).